milindchawre/eks-infra/infrastructure/pre-requisites/README.md

 - DynamoDB table name
 - ECR Repo name
 - OIDC IAM role ARN
+- AWS Regions
-These details will be required when you bring EKS cluster.
+These details will be required when you bring EKS cluster and deploy app on it.